Museum of Sydney

 Explore the character, cultures and soul of the city

-Built over and around the remains of Sydney’s First Government House, the Museum of Sydney is transforming into a new First Nations cultural space.
+Built over and around the remains of Sydney’s First Government House, the Museum of Sydney is a special place.
 Join us on Gadigal Country for a changing program of exhibitions, events and conversations that explore the character, cultures and soul of this city, and celebrate the diversity, strength and resilience of its First Nations custodians.

 First encounters